BillyCherres/alphaSeries/README.md

 ### System Requirements

-This program is designed to run on an Ubuntu system
+This program is designed to run on an Linux 64x Desktop

 ### How to Run the Menu Program